Homo Heidelbergensis: Characteristics, History, Hunting, Murder, Art

 The researchers also unearthed tracks belonging to a rhinoceros, which they identified as Stephanorhinus kirchbergensis or S. hemitoechus.
 They are the first footprints of either species ever found in Europe.
 The human footprints were probably left during a small family outing, Altamura said.
 "We may suggest that a small hominin group that included children was walking among elephants and other species on the muddy shore of an ancient lake, perhaps looking for and collecting food, or bathing, or just playing there."

-Homo heidelbergensis Evolution and Extinction
+Homo Heidelbergensis Evolution and Extinction

 Homo heidelbergensis species may reach back to 1.3 million years ago, and include early humans from Spain (‘Homo antecessor’ fossils and archeological evidence from 800,000 to 1.3 million years old), England (archeological remains back to about 1 million years old), and Italy (from the site of Ceprano, possibly as old as 1 million years).
 Comparison of Neanderthal and modern human DNA suggests that the two lineages diverged from a common ancestor, most likely Homo heidelbergensis, sometime between 350,000 and 400,000 years ago — with the European branch leading to Neanderthals and the African branch (sometimes called Homo rhodesiensis) to H. sapiens.